 2. Using images in your template

-Use HTTPS (not HTTP) for images to avoid any mixed content warnings.
+Use HTTPS (not HTTP) for images to avoid mixed content warnings.
 HTTP images will not display in your email preview in Gist.

 3. Using CSS in your template